Triathlon Training Camp OPEN!

 Want to know what your sweat contains and how to hydrate properly for your unique losses?

 Purchase your sweat testing kit here to do it on your own, or book your appointment at our Cary, NC exercise physiology lab here.
-Every appointment gets a 15 minute consult with Chris Newport, our hydration expert.
+Or join our Fueling & Hydration Bootcamp here.

 Follow us: